jupyterlab/jupyterlab/docs/source/user/files.rst

 .. image:: ../images/files-shareable-link.png
    :align: center
    :class: jp-screenshot
-   :alt: A screenshot showing the Copy Shareable Link option in the context menu opened over a file, which is the last entry on the list.
+   :alt: The Copy Shareable Link option in the context menu of a file.
+Copy Shareable Link is the last entry on the list.

 .. _file-copy-path: